CartoDB/cartodb/docs/guides/01-quickstart.md

 **Tip:** For more advanced documentation, view the [Full Reference API]({{site.cartojs_docs}}/reference/) or browse through some [examples]({{site.cartojs_docs}}/examples/).
 You can also read the [FAQs]({{site.cartojs_docs}}/support/faq/).

+### Audience

+This document is intended for website or mobile developers who want to include CARTO.js library within a webpage or mobile application.
+It provides an introduction to using the library and reference material on the available parameters.

 ### Requesting an API Key